loiccoyle/dots/README.md

 * **Keeping the `$HOME` clean**:

-In `~/.profile` there a a bunch of environment variables to keep files out the home dir.
+In `~/.profile` there a a bunch of environment variables to keep files out of the home dir.

 * **`python` dev environment**: